-is an urban designer and author who writes about urban form and the changing landscape.
+is an urban designer, editor and author who writes about urban form and the changing landscape.
 She combines a planner’s perspective with a designer’s sensibility to illustrate the built environment and the processes that shape it.
 She is the author of Made for Walking: Density and Neighborhood Form, and co-author of Visualizing Density, and Above and Beyond: Visualizing Change in Small Towns and Rural Areas.
+She currently manages and edits Sustainable Transportation Vermont.

 Julie has developed innovative graphic techniques to help people understand the relationship between design concepts and actual urban environments.
 Her most recent book, Made for Walking, uses hundreds of photographs, montages, maps and diagrams of North American neighborhoods to illustrate the types of urban form that make sustainable transportation possible.
 She writes, conducts workshops, and lectures throughout the country on the topics of walkability, density, housing, sustainable transportation, and green infrastructure.